Elisabetta Sirani: Works

 Sirani produced over 200 paintings, 15 etchings, and hundreds of drawings, making her an extremely prolific artist, especially considering her early death.
 Of these hundreds of drawings, about a quarter relate to known paints or prints done by Sirani.
 Sirani kept a meticulous list and records of her paintings and who commissioned them beginning in 1655, which is recorded in Malvasia's biography.
 Additionally many of her paintings are signed, which was not a common practice among her male counterparts.
 It's possible that she chose to do this in order to avoid her work being confused with that of her father.
 Her signature also offered a way to further prove her powers of invention, which, according to Ann Sutherland Harris, distinguished her from other Italian women artists.
 Sirani's exceptional prodigiousness was the product of how quickly she painted.
 She painted so many works that many doubted that she painted them all herself.
 To refute such charges she invited her accusers on 13 May 1664 to watch her paint a portrait in one sitting.

 Her works cover a number of subjects, including historical and Biblical narratives, allegories, and portraits, all of which often featured women.
 Sirani was the first female artist in Bologna to specialize in history painting, and many of the women painters that Sirani trained followed suit.
 Sirani's specialization in history painting is very different than other female painters of the time, who usually only painted still lifes.
-She received her first major public commission in 1657 in Bologna, from Daniele Granchi, prior of the Carthusian church of Certosa di Bologna.
+She received her first major public commission on February 28, 1657 at the age of nineteen in Bologna, from Daniele Granchi, prior of the Carthusian church of Certosa di Bologna.

 She painted at least 13 public altarpieces, including The Baptism of Christ at the Certosa di Bologna of 1658.
 Around 1660, she began focusing extensively on small-scale devotional images, particularly the Virgin and Child and Holy Family, which were enormously popular with private collectors.
 Her patrons ranged from cardinals to kings, princes, dukes, merchants, and academics from Bologna and across Europe.
 Sirani became a celebrity in her city as visitors, such as diplomats, political leaders, and noblemen, would come to her studio to watch her work.